alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-04.md

     );
 ~~~

-This guarantees UTF-8 execution character set, and also that the source character set (the source code encoding) is the one that the compiler expects.
+This guarantees UTF-8 execution character set, and also that the source character set, that is, the source code encoding, is the one that the compiler expects.

+---
+### 4.5. asd.

 A compiler may have options to specify each separately, and it may offer an option to specify both as the same encoding: